open-telemetry/oteps/text/0000-cicd-observability-OTEP.md

 ## Internal details

 OpenTelemetry specification should be enhanced to cover semantics relevant to pipelines, such as the branch, build, step (ID, duration, status), commit SHA (or other UUID), run (type, status, duration).
-In addition, distribution execution mechanism also introduces various entities, such as nodes, queues, jobs and executors (using the Jenkins terms, other tools having respective equivalents, which the specification should abstract with the semantic convention).
+In addition, distributed execution mechanism also introduces various entities in need of monitoring, such as nodes, queues, jobs and executors (using the Jenkins terms, other tools having respective equivalents, which the specification should abstract with the semantic convention).

 The CDF (Continuous Delivery Foundation) has the Events Special Interest Group ([SIG Events](https://github.com/cdfoundation/sig-events)) which explores standardizing on CI/CD event to facilitate interoperability (it is a work-stream within the CDF SIG Interoperability.).
 The group is working on [CDEvents](https://cdevents.dev/), a standardized event protocol that caters for technology agnostic machine-to-machine communication in CI/CD systems.
 I will be advised to evaluate alignment between the standards.